fwolfst/gls_agent/README.md

 # GLSAgent

-Log into GLS webpage, create a new parcel sticker and save it to disk.
+Log into GLS (General Logistics Systems) webpage, create a new parcel sticker and save it to disk.

+You'll need a "Easy-Start"/"Your GLS" account to do so.

 ## Installation